This tab appears only when you are creating or modifying ODBC data sources.

 When this option is selected, one bookmark value is assigned to each row instead of the two that are otherwise assigned (one for fetching forward and a different one for fetching backward).

 Delphi cannot handle multiple bookmark values for a row.
-If the option is cleared, scrollable cursor performance can suffer since scrolling must always take place from the beginning of the cursor to the row requested in order to get the correct bookmark value.
+If the option is cleared, scrollable cursor performance can suffer since scrolling must always take place from the beginning of the cursor to the row requested to get the correct bookmark value.

 Suppress fetch warnings Select this option if you want to suppress warning messages that are returned from the database server on a fetch.